17 Stunning Spring Almond French Tips That Feel Fresh, Modern, and Totally Wearable

 Are colored french tips appropriate for professional settings?

 Pastel and neutral-toned tips lavender, blush, mint read as polished and appropriate in most professional environments.
-Reserve bolder shades like coral or black tips for personal or creative settings.
+Reserve highly saturated or graphic tips for personal or creative settings but in most modern workplaces, even coral reads as polished when kept on a sheer base with a clean tip line.

 Key Takeaways